jjasghar/chef-book/part2/05-chef-zero.md

 chef-zero
 ---------

-So we have a working _disposable_ vm with with vagrant now?
+So we have a working _disposable_ vm with with Vagrant now?
-Great, let's actually start playing with chef.
+Great, let's actually start playing with Chef.
-We're going to start with [chef-zero][cz] (or chef-client that uses a local server), which believe it or not can cover 75-85% of the use cases of chef.
+We're going to start with [chef-zero][cz] (or chef-client that uses a local server), which, believe it or not, can cover 75-85% of the use cases of Chef.
-Keep this in mind as you go through this book, because honestly if it fits then there is no need to over-engineer your solutions.
+Keep this in mind as you go through this book, because if it fits there may be no need to go farther.

 Since we installed the chef-dk during our vm-setup, we already have the chef-client with chef-zero.

-Restart your vagrant box with `vagrant up` if you have stopped or destroyed it.
+Restart your Vagrant box with `vagrant up` if you have stopped or destroyed it.
 Type these following commands in to confirm we are set up correctly.